dfelinto/blender-manual/manual/modeling/geometry_nodes/input/id.rst

    ID node.

-The *ID* node gives an integer value indicating the stable random ID of each element on the point domain, which is stored in the *id* attribute.
+The *ID* node gives an integer value indicating the stable random identifier of each element on the point domain, which is stored in the ``id`` attribute.

 The node to set this data is the :doc:`/modeling/geometry_nodes/geometry/set_id` node.

 .. note::

-   Unlike other built-in attribtutes, the *id* attribute does not always exist.
+   Unlike other built-in attributes, the ``id`` attribute does not always exist.
    In that case, this node will output zero.

 Inputs